 Social Enterprise Strategy

 The Victorian social enterprise sector is recognised as the largest and most dynamic in Australia.
-There are currently more than 3,500 social enterprises trading across metropolitan and regional Victoria employing an estimated 60,000 people and contributing $5.2 billion to the Victorian economy.
+There are currently more than 3,500 social enterprises trading across metropolitan and regional Victoria employing an estimated 60,000 people and contributing $5.2 billion to the Victorian economy each year.

 - derive a substantial portion of their income from trade

 - reinvest the majority of their profit/surplus in the fulfilment of their mission.

 Source: Finding Australia’s Social Enterprise Sector Report 2016